Key Takeaways

 Comparison of the various types of animal bristles

 The silk of spider is very elastic and can stretch up to 4 times its original size without breaking.
-It is also extremely resistant, 5 times stronger than steel.
+It is also extremely strong, 5 times stronger than steel.

 Tussah worm silk is textured, porous and mainly used for upholstery and interior decoration fabrics.
-It is cream colored.
+It is cream in color.

 beeswax is very malleable and waterproof.
 It is used to construct the cells of the hive.